omry/omegaconf/docs/source/custom_resolvers.rst

 By default a custom resolver is called on every access, but it is possible to cache its output by registering it with ``use_cache=True``.
 This may be useful either for performance reasons or to ensure the same value is always returned.
-Note that the cache is based on the string literals representing the resolver's inputs, and not the inputs themselves:
+Note that the cache is based on the string literals representing the resolver's inputs, not on the inputs themselves:

 .. doctest::